-Elimination of the Mandatory 80% of Lots Abutting Open Space Requirement impact runoff volumes because there was no identifiable change to the impervious coverage or density.
+Elimination of the Mandatory 80% of Lots Abutting Open Space Requirement

 The original intent of the adjacency requirement was to direct stormwater flow through treatment measures and to create a certain character in Conservation Subdivisions.
 Through conversations with developers, staff believes eliminating this standard may allow for greater flexibility in site layout.